 Victoria is the most intensively settled and cleared state in Australia and much of it has been altered for farming and other human activities.

 This decline in extent and quality of habitat has had major implications for Victoria’s plants and animals.
-Since European settlement, Victoria has lost 18 species of mammal, two birds, one snake, three freshwater fish, six invertebrates and 51 plants that have become extinct.
+Since European settlement, Victoria has lost 18 species of mammal, 2 birds, 1 snake, 3 freshwater fish, 6 invertebrates and 51 plants have become extinct.
 Today, between one quarter and one third of all of Victoria’s terrestrial plants, birds, reptiles, amphibians and mammals, along with numerous invertebrates and ecological communities, are considered threatened with extinction.

 Ongoing threats, such as changes to fire frequency and intensity, invasive plants and animals, habitat loss and fragmentation and changes to riverflows, wetlands and floodplains, continue to place our threatened communities at risk of extinction or further decline.
 Victoria has a large and growing number of threatened species and communities.
 Climate change and population growth are expected to exacerbate existing threats and bring new challenges for Victoria’s biodiversity.

 Victoria has a strong base to build from to conserve our threatened species and communities.
-The government is committed to strengthening leadership and accountability and improving strategic biodiversity planning.
+We are committed to strengthening leadership and accountability and improving strategic biodiversity planning.
 Working in partnership with the community will continue to be an integral part of this journey.

 In April 2017, the Victorian Government released Protecting Victoria's Environment - Biodiversity 2037 (Biodiversity Plan).
 The conservation management approach in the Biodiversity Plan is shifting away from planning for threatened species one at a time.
 While it will always be necessary to understand the unique needs of species, the Biodiversity Plan supports a shift towards broader scale threat management that benefits multiple species and provides a preventative approach, reducing the risk of species becoming more threatened.
 Strategic management actions that focus on multiple species can prevent many vulnerable and common species from entering the endangered category, and provide co-benefits to endangered and near threatened species.
 As a result, these actions can be highly cost effective.